axelldev/backend-tecnico/README.md

 pip install -r requirements.txt
 ```

-2. Set up the envionment variables on a .env file
+2. Set up the envionment variables on a .env file on the root of the project folder

 ```bash
 MONGO_INITDB_ROOT_USERNAME=<username>